 FAQs about TikTok Livestream Policy

-A: Minor violations may trigger a warning or reduced visibility.
-Correct the issue immediately and appeal if needed.
+Minor violations may trigger a warning or reduced visibility.
+Correct the issue immediately and appeal if needed

-A: Go to “Account Reputation” in TikTok Shop or check “Account Status” in the Safety Center.
+Go to “Account Reputation” in TikTok Shop or check “Account Status” in the Safety Center

-A: Avoid logos from major brands (e.g., Nike, Gucci) unless you’re an authorized distributor.
+Avoid logos from major brands (Nike, Gucci,…) unless you’re an authorized distributor

 TikTok Livestream is a powerful tool for brand visibility and revenue generation.
 However, content creators must be cautious and comply with TikTok livestream policy to avoid penalties.
 Stay updated with the latest affiliate marketing insights by following Ecomobi Blog.
 Ecomobi is your trusted partner on the journey to increasing income through affiliate marketing!